 Instructions

-- Mince the onion.
+- Mince ½ onion.

-- Mix panko and milk together.
+- Mix ¼ cup panko (Japanese breadcrumbs) and 2 Tbsp milk together.

 - Toss each portion of the mixture between your hands about 10 times to release the air inside the mixture (this will prevent the patties from breaking while cooking).

-- Flip the patties and cover to cook on medium low heat for 4-5 minutes, or until the meat inside is cooked through.
+- Flip the patties and cover to cook on medium-low heat for 4–5 minutes, or until the meat inside is cooked through.

 Can I make this ahead of time and leave it in the fridge to cook the next day?